 Check coolant level.
 Coolant level is correct when visible in the filler neck of the surge tank.
 If coolant level is low, fill system with 50-50 coolant-water mixture.
 Refer to the vehicle "Maintenance Manual", section 05 for more information.

-Warning: Hot engine coolant is under pressure.
+Hot engine coolant is under pressure.
 Do not attempt to open the coolant filler cap when the engine is hot.
-Allow engine to cool before adding coolant.
+Allow engine to

 Wheel Bearings